The COVID-19 pandemic triggered significant changes in several industries, particularly professional services.

 The critical role of your CRM

 Customer relationship management (CRM) platforms, such as Act!, can play a crucial role in this regard.
-They provide your employees with a centralised dashboard to track customer journeys and identify precise points of friction.
+They provide your employees with a centralized dashboard to track customer journeys and identify precise points of friction.
 This can help improve the sales pipeline and deliver seamless customer support, which is crucial for professional services firms.

 Cloud-based CRM platforms serve as a single source of truth for different departments, such as marketing and sales, facilitating better collaboration within hybrid teams.
 They’re crucial for reinforcing client relationships and boosting retention rates.